 If so, you will want to type:

-create database nest_stats; grant all privileges on nest_stats.* to [email protected] identified by 'some-password';
+create database nest_stats; grant all privileges on nest_stats.* to nest_stats@localhost identified by ‘some-password’;

 After the above completes successfully, you will want to type quit to exit mysql and return to your shell.